 Yokohama and Kamakura are very popular places to visit from Tokyo as day trip.
 Of course you can visit these places from other places, like Osaka and Kyoto.
 But there are several routes to get Yokohama and Kamakura from Tokyo.
 If you visit these places from Osaka, Kyoto and Nagoya, you will consider to drop by these places on the way to Tokyo.
-But is this a right way.
+But do you think that it is a right way?
 Should we go to Tokyo first and then go back to Yokohama?

 In this post, I show you the major access to Yokohaama and Kamakura from Tokyo.
 And I show you how to get Yokohama and Kamakura on the way to Tokyo from Osaka, Kyoto and Nagoya.

 Shinagawa is one of the terminal station in Tokyo.
 It is the transfer point of Tokaido Shinkansen (Nagoya, Kyoto, Shin-Osaka), Keihin Kyuko (Haneda airport), Narita Express (Narita airport), Yamanote line (Shinjuku, Shibuya, Tokyo) and many more lines.